 When should you see a specialist?

-If you notice any of the following during or after a period of high pollution, it may be worth getting a structured respiratory evaluation:
+If you notice any of the following during the summer months, it may be worth getting a structured respiratory evaluation:

 Increased use of your reliever inhaler (more than twice a week)

-Dr. Aakanksha sees patients with pollution-related respiratory concerns at her OPD in Apollo Hospitals (MonβSat, 4:00β5:45 PM).
+Dr. Aakanksha sees patients with summer-related respiratory concerns at her OPD in Apollo Hospitals (MonβSat, 12:00β2:00 PM).
 Book via WhatsApp β

 π‘οΈ